sst/sst/www/docs/util/permissions.md

 [table, "grantReadData"]
 ```

-Finally, pass in a policy statement.
+Or, pass in a policy statement.

 ```
 new cdk.aws-iam.PolicyStatement({